Help Animals & People

 Roles and Responsibilities

-• Liaise with Customer Service Coordinator and Outreach Coordinator for supplies required and delivery locations
+• Liaise with Customer Service Coordinator and Community Program Supervisor for inbound pet food deliveries, Pet Pantry supplies required and delivery locations

 • Maintain tidy and organized Pet Pantry shelves